bbershadsky/MentorMirror/README.md

 **The Art of Style Analysis**: Quantifying writing style is both more complex and more subjective than initially anticipated.
 I discovered that effective style analysis requires multiple analytical dimensions and that different authors require different analytical approaches.

-**Asynchronome Processing Design**: Managing long-running AI operations while maintaining responsive UI required sophisticated threading, progress tracking, and cancellation mechanisms.
+**Asynchronous Processing Design**: Managing long-running AI operations while maintaining responsive UI required sophisticated threading, progress tracking, and cancellation mechanisms.
 I learned the importance of giving users control and visibility into background processes.

 **Content Processing Challenges**: The diversity of online content formats taught me the importance of  parsing algorithms and the value of graceful degradation when perfect extraction isn't possible.